Horary astrology

 Horary (sometimes called interrogational or question-based astrology) is a problem-solving application of astrology.
 Its primary purpose is to shed light on specific dilemmas or issues.
 If you find yourself grappling with a situation, and common-sense alternatives haven’t provided the resolution you seek, horary could be an appropriate option.

-• A time-tested divinatory practice: Horary astrology is deeply rooted in the annals of history, with early origins in Babylonian and Chaldean astral omenology.
+- A time-tested divinatory practice: Horary astrology is deeply rooted in the annals of history, with early origins in Babylonian and Chaldean astral omenology.
 Over thousands of years and thousands of miles, this technique was tested and refined, forming the heart of astrological practice in the West.
-Historically it was leveraged to tend to the needs of kings and paupers alike, and today horary continues to help people of all social strata resolve their problems.
+Historically it was leveraged to tend to the needs of kings and common folk alike, and today horary continues to help people of all backgrounds resolve their pressing problems.

-If you’re seeking a unique and tailored insight into a pressing problem, horary astrology can provide a focused path to understanding and resolution.
+If you’re seeking unique and tailored insight, horary astrology can provide a focused path to understanding and resolution.

 What kinds of questions can be answered with horary astrology?

-The best consultations come from important questions asked at a time when you’re preparing your next steps.
+The best consultations come from important questions asked at a time when you’re preparing your next steps, or ready to advance the situation forward.
 The formulation of a problem into a question is a thought exercise to help you clarify your intentions when consulting an astrologer.
 Can’t find the right wording for your question?
 Don’t worry – successful consultations can also come from problems that are harder to define.
-If you have a sense of what’s going on, and given thought to what information you need from an astrological consultation to move forward, you’re ready to meet with me.
+If you have a sense of what’s going on, and have given thought to what information you need to move forward, you’re ready to meet with me.

-Filtering what’s appropriate to submit to horary analysis is simple, but firm: if you have a genuine problem (i.e., not some trivial curiosity of the mind), and it’s your business to know what’s ahead (i.e., your question is of direct personal relevance and not seeking to probe into the private lives of others), then it is an appropriate question for horary.
+Filtering what’s appropriate to submit to horary analysis is simple, but firm: if you have a genuine problem (i.e., not some trivial curiosity of the mind) free of moral emcumberments, and it’s your business to know (i.e., your question is of direct personal relevance and not seeking to probe into the private lives of others), then it’s almost certainly an appropriate situation for horary analysis.

 Some examples of questions I have recently resolved for clients: